galexandrade/herodev-io/content/blog/2020-the-year-of-10x-growth.md

 In the software development world, there are thousands of thousands of languages, frameworks, and tools.
 It is impossible to master all of them!
 This year I decided to focus on what I love doing: Front end.
 And master it!

 With this clarity about my carer, I could target the areas I needed to improve so, I invested in learning with those who are reference.
-I am so proud I was able to take the Epic React course by Kent C. Dots.
+I am so proud I was able to take the [Epic React course](epicreact.dev/) by Kent C. Dots.
 It has sky rocked my React skills (thanks Kent).

-I also started this tech blog to share my learnings We only learn when we help others! (this is also stretching my writing skills).
+I also started this tech blog to share my learnings.
+We only learn when we help others! (this is also stretching my writing skills).

 ...